IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/lab cli.md

-19. Add a new tile, Common -> function
+19. Add a new building block, Common -> function

 	a.
-Click on the tile to open the right side panel and complete the following fields: click on the square icon on the right side of the variable
+Click on the building block to open the right side panel and complete the following fields: click on the square icon on the right side of the variable